 Harold's parents drive up and, having previously learned what is going on, Harold's mother yells for Harold to give up the "disgusting animal," and that just breaks my heart.

-"He spends half the day licking himself.
-That's disgusting." - Jerry Berman
+"His name's Cupcake, and he's not disgusting!" - Harold "He spends half the day licking himself.
+That's disgusting." - Jerry Berman |

 The police eventually show up, but even the possibility of juvenile hall isn't enough to sway Harold's decision to give up Thurston.
 Mrs. Ryle starts crying because she misses her baby so much, remembering how tiny he was the day he was born.
 Aww.
 So, Arnold figures if he can't get Harold to come out, he has to go in and drag him out himself.
 Uh, Arnold, you're messing with a kid who could probably beat your football-shaped head into a normal shape.
 Remember that.